 You’ll know they’re done when they’re only slightly bendable.
 If they’re not completely dry, don’t worry, they’ll continue to dry over the next few days on your tree.

-The best time to make them into ornaments is actually a day or 2 after drying in the oven because the centers might still be a bit wet after they come out.
-Giving them a day or 2 to further dry out on a countertop really makes sure they’re nice and completely dry, but depending on how thinly you sliced your oranges, they might be ready to go right out of the oven.
+Giving them a day or 2 to further dry out on a countertop or in an un-sealed container really makes them nice and dry, but again, depending on how thinly you sliced your oranges, they might be ready right out of the oven.

-You don’t want to use citrus that has very thick skin, so go for the thinner skinned varieties.
+You don’t want to use citrus that has very thick skin, so go for the thinner-skinned varieties.

 Nope!
 Once they’re dry, they’re dry and won’t mold.
-However, like all organic material, they’ll age and may not look as pretty next Christmas, so don’t bother packing them up with the rest of the ornaments.
+However, like all organic materials, they’ll age and may not look as pretty next Christmas, so don’t bother packing them up with the rest of the ornaments.
 Make more next year!

 Here Are a Few More Christmas Crafts and Cocktails!